saoudrizwan/Disk/README.md

 ```swift
 try Disk.append(newMessage, to: "messages.json", in: .caches)
 ```
-**Note:** you may append a struct to an empty file, but then in order to properly retrieve that struct again, you must retrieve it as an array.
+**Note:** you may append a single struct to an empty file, but then in order to properly retrieve that struct again, you must retrieve it as an array.

 ### Images
 ```swift